Ashish110110/MLOps/Project/model_deployment/web-service-mlflow/README.md

 ## Steps to execute the script

 1. Open 3 terminal windows.
 Terminal 1, Terminal 2, and Terminal 3.
 In all the terminals, activate virtual environment which has the libraries mentioned in Pipfile.
 You should be inside web-service-mlflow directory in all the 3 terminals.

+Activate the virtual environment by running the following command in SSH terminal :

+      pipenv shell

 2. In Terminal 1, type the following command :